apache/cordova-plugin-network-information/README.md

 }
 ```

+### Quirks

+This plugin is unable to broadcast events while in the background.
+Use `navigator.connection.type` to check connection status on the [resume](https://cordova.apache.org/docs/en/latest/cordova/events/events.html#resume) event instead.

 ### iOS Quirks

 During initial startup, the first offline event (if applicable) takes at least a second to fire.